facufrau/beginner-projects-solutions/projects.md

 Remember, if you don't know how to do something, Google is your friend.

-### Gitter Community
-Feel free to join us on our [Gitter channel](https://gitter.im/beginner-projects/Lobby) where we can code together, chat, and get help on just about anything.

 ## Project List
 *Projects are somewhat ordered by increasing difficulty.*
 - [99 Bottles](#99-bottles)